 The firm’s investment philosophy is based on the long-standing value-oriented investing principles originally taught by Benjamin Graham & David Dodd.

-These principles are best described as viewing a security, such as a common stock, as a fractional ownership in the underlying business.
-The principles require developing a thorough fundamental analysis of each business and its financial condition as a prerequisite to establishing an appraised or estimated value of the enterprise.
+These principles are best described as viewing a security as a fractional ownership in the underlying business.
+This requires developing a thorough fundamental analysis of each business and its financial condition in order to establish an appraised or estimated value of the enterprise.
 Investments are made only when a sufficient margin exists between a stock’s quoted price and the analyst’s estimated value.
-This important part of value-oriented investment principles is referred to as a Margin of Safety and accounts for the imprecision of market pricing and financial estimates.
+This important part of value-oriented investment principle is referred to as a Margin of Safety, and accounts for the imprecision of market pricing and financial estimates.

-The firm’s Associates strive to invest in companies, not trade stocks.
-We seek to initiate investments which we believe have fallen out of favor or become disliked by market participants, thus creating a temporarily undervalued investment opportunity.
-We seek to exploit inefficiencies we believe are inherent in the capital markets, not as a result of breadth or timing of information dissemination, but rather as a result of the misinterpretation of information.
-The increase in algorithmic trading and instantaneous decision making based on superficial news-flow has increased inefficiencies in our view.
+We strive to invest in companies, not trade in and out of stocks.
+We seek to initiate investments which we believe have fallen out of favor with market participants, thus creating a temporarily undervalued investment opportunity.
+Our aim is to exploit inefficiencies we believe are inherent in the capital markets as a result of the misinterpretation of information.
+In our view, the increase in algorithmic trading and instantaneous decisions made based on superficial news flow has increased inefficiencies.

-We seek to arbitrage discrepancies between price and value when this occurs and creates wide gaps between our appraised value and the last quoted stock price.
+Our goal is to arbitrage discrepancies between price and value when these inefficiencies occur and create wide gaps between our appraised value and the last quoted stock price.
 We are patient, long-term investors willing to hold investments for years in order to maximize returns.